lab1092/blender-manual_ja/manual/physics/particles.rst

 :doc:`Hair </physics/particles/hair>` type particles are a subset of regular particles.
 Hair systems form strands that can represent hair, fur, grass and bristles.

-You see particles as a :guilabel:`Particle` modifier, but all settings are done in the :guilabel:`Particle tab`.
+You see particles as a *Particle* modifier, but all settings are done in the *Particle tab*.

 .. figure:: /images/Blender3D_FurExample_2.49.jpg